 - Flossing pics

-- Take baseline data to determine your child’s ability to cooperate with each step of the exam and to identify skills that need to be taught.
-For example, baseline data may indicate there is a skill deficit with tolerating novel noises at the dentist and not with the exam itself.
+- Collect baseline data to determine your child’s ability to cooperate with each step of the exam and to identify skills that need to be taught.
+For example, baseline data may indicate that your child may have difficulty tolerating novel sounds at the dentist’s office but not with the exam itself.
 In this situation, a specific program for tolerating novel sounds found in the dental office should be introduced.
 It cannot be overstated that an intervention to address this area would need to be individualized.
 However, for the purpose of this reply it will be assumed that your daughter presents with difficulty in all, or the majority of the steps involved in a dental exam.

 Sample Task Analysis